TritonDataCenter/rfd/rfd/0027/README.md

 ### Discovery

-When existing accounts are backfilled and when new accounts are created, CNS will detect the change and create a the following DNS records
+When existing accounts are backfilled and when new accounts are created, CNS will detect the change and create the following DNS records

 ```
     <vm_uuid>.cm.triton.zone A <ip of metric agent proxy>